© Crown copyright 2018

 For international partnerships

 The UK will no longer be a member of Fusion for Energy and UK businesses will not be able to bid for International Thermonuclear Experimental Reactor contracts through Fusion for Energy.
-However, in this scenario the UK government is willing to discuss with International Thermonuclear Experimental Reactor opportunities for UK researchers, companies, and institutions, to collaborate on this critical experiment.

 UK researchers working in the UK on Euratom Research and Training programmes